-Centenary University, a New Jersey Nonprofit Corporation, 501(c)(3), has a 155-year tradition of providing high-quality liberal arts and professional studies while helping students gain the skills and connections they need to prosper in today’s world.
+Centenary University, a New Jersey Nonprofit Corporation, 501(c)(3), has a 156-year tradition of providing high-quality liberal arts bachelor’s degrees, master’s degrees, doctorate, and certificate programs while helping students gain the skills and connections they need to prosper in today’s world.

 Located in the heart of northwest New Jersey’s historic Skylands Region, Centenary University is a private, co-educational and close-knit university community — an environment where every professor and staff member invests in our students’ success.
 While our students come from everywhere, we remain the only traditional university dedicated to Warren County and Sussex County — an area of 1,468 square miles!

-At our main campus in Hackettstown, N.J., national-level equestrian center and off-campus learning centers, we enroll some 1,100 undergraduate students and nearly an equal number of adult and graduate students.
-Our students pursue their academic interests in bachelor’s, master’s and professional certificate programs.
-More than half of our full-time professors have earned their PhDs.
+At our main campus in Hackettstown, NJ and our national-level equestrian center in Long Valley, NJ, we enroll some 1,500 undergraduate and graduate students.
+Our students pursue their academic interests in bachelor’s, master’s, doctorate, and professional certificate programs.
+More than half of our full-time professors have earned advanced degrees.

 Centenary University delivers accredited degree programs and other dynamic learning experiences to prepare students for regional and global professions of critical thought and purposeful action within a supportive environment immersed in a culture of service.